merehap/waylandpixelsbug/README.md

-Reproduces a segfault that occurs when using old nvidia driver versions on Wayland.
-When opening multiple winit windows, then closing one, a segfault occurs because libnvidia incorrectly frees a resource that all windows depend on.
+Reproduces a segfault that occurs when using nvidia drivers on Wayland.
+When opening multiple winit windows, then closing one, a segfault occurs because libnvidia incorrectly frees some resource that all windows depend on.

-Upgrading from 580.126.18 to 580.159.03 fixes this.

-Other example bad versions:
-570.144, 575.51.02
+Example bad driver versions: 570.144, 575.51.02, and 580.126.18 through 580.159.03

 See the first bug report for this issue here: https://forums.developer.nvidia.com/t/crash-on-wayland-wsi-functions-with-multiple-vulkan-instances-570-144-575-51-02/331981